steve4744/WhatIsThis/README.md

 You must have a clear view of the block being looked at when running the /wt command.
 The range is currently set to 10 blocks - I plan to make this configurable in a future release.
 Both options can be used underwater as well as on land.

-The ability to right-click with an item can be disabled in the config.yml if not required.
+The ability to right-click with an item can be disabled in the config.yml, or can be toggled on/off with the /wt toggleclick command.

 The item used to select the block is also configurable.
 The default item is a STICK.
 Any item can be used, although the plugin does not cancel any events that might be triggered by right-clicking with the item such as a "block place" event or opening a door or chest, so it doesn't interfere with the normal mechanics of the game.

 The name and number of items dropped reported by the plugin are those obtained from Block#getDrops().
 Where the drops are variable (e.g. the number of SEEDS dropped by WHEAT) it returns either a range (e.g. 0 -> 3) or what could be dropped by breaking the block, not necessarily what you will get on breaking the block (e.g. number of MELON_SLICEs from a MELON).

+There is also the option to have the block information displayed on the ActionBar or BossBar.
+Using these methods, only the name of the block is displayed and not the dropped items.

+The ActionBar display is probably the most attractive and least intrusive of the display methods.
+The text colour can be set in the config.yml file.
+The ActionBar option is only available on Minecraft/Spigot 1.14+.

 ## Dependencies
 This plugin is only supported on Minecraft/Spigot 1.13 and 1.14.

 ## Commands & Permissions
 ```
 /wt - identifies the block being looked at
 /wt info - information about the plugin
 /wt reload - reload the config file (requires whatisthis.admin permission)
+/wt toggleclick - enable or disable right-click functionality (requires whatisthis.admin permission)
 ```
 ```
 whatisthis.use - default true